Atherosclerosis: Surgery

 When atherosclerosis has become severe and caused irreversible ischemia, such as tissue loss in the case of peripheral artery disease, surgery may be indicated.
 Vascular bypass surgery can re-establish flow around the diseased segment of the artery, and angioplasty with or without stenting can reopen narrowed arteries and improve blood flow.
 Coronary artery bypass grafting without manipulation of the ascending aorta has demonstrated reduced rates of postoperative stroke and mortality compared to traditional on-pump coronary revascularization.
+Atherectomy, which involves the removal of plaques instead of pushing them into the vessel wall, is a minimally invasive alternative to angioplasty.

 Other

 There is evidence that some anticoagulants, particularly warfarin, which inhibit clot formation by interfering with Vitamin K metabolism, may promote arterial calcification in the long term despite reducing clot formation in the short term.
 Also, small molecules such as 3-hydroxybenzaldehyde and protocatechuic aldehyde have shown vasculoprotective effects to reduce risk of atherosclerosis.

 Epidemiology

 Cardiovascular disease, which is predominantly the clinical manifestation of atherosclerosis, is one of the leading causes of death worldwide.

 Almost all children older than age 10 in developed countries have aortic fatty streaks, with coronary fatty streaks beginning in adolescence.

 In 1953, a study was published that examined the results of 300 autopsies performed on U.S. soldiers who had died in the Korean War.
 Despite the average age of the soldiers being just 22 years old, 77% of them had visible signs of coronary atherosclerosis.
 This study showed that heart disease could affect people at a younger age and was not just a problem for older individuals.

-In 1992, a report showed that microscopic fatty streaks were seen in the left anterior descending artery in over 50% of children aged 10–14, and 8% had even more advanced lesions with more accumulations of extracellular lipid.
+In 1992, a report showed that microscopic fatty streaks were found in the left anterior descending artery in over 50% of children aged 10–14, and 8% had even more advanced lesions with more accumulations of extracellular lipid.

-A 2005 report of a study done between 1985 and 1995 found that around 87% of aortas and 30% of coronary arteries in the age group 5–14 years had fatty streaks, which increased with age.
+A 2005 report of a study from 1985 to 1995 found that around 87% of aortas and 30% of coronary arteries in the age group 5–14 years had fatty streaks, which increased with age.